Disclosure: This Skinny Margarita recipe contains affiliate/referral links. As an Amazon Associate, I earn from qualifying purchases.

-Or should I say the ‘au naturel’ margarita?!?
+Two words: Skinny Margarita or should I say the ‘au naturel’ classic margarita?!?

 I mean because seriously, if you make a traditional margarita with natural ingredients (um yeah, skip the sweet n’ sour mix) then it IS skinny!

 I couldn’t possibly let Cinco de Mayo week here on Kitchen Concoctions pass without sharing a recipe for a margarita.
-Truthfully, we all know that you just go out to eat Mexican food (for Cinco de Mayo and all the other 364 days of the year), just to drink margaritas and eat queso!
+Truthfully, we all know that you just go out to eat Tex-Mex food (for Cinco de Mayo and all the other 364 days of the year), just to eat queso, eat tacos and have a margarita!

-So if you are choosing to celebrate Cinco de Mayo at home this year, or because you are prepping for swimsuit season, or because you choose to eat a more ‘natural’ diet; this “Skinny” Margarita is for you (and all your friends!).
+So if you are choosing to celebrate Cinco de Mayo at home this year, or because you choose to eat a more ‘natural’ diet; this “Skinny” Margarita is for you (and all your friends!).

 What I wanna know is what is your favorite drink to sip to celebrate Cinco de Mayo?